 Applications are currently being accepted for the following slots:

-Watch an interview with Jane Ridgeway, Kerouac Project Writer-in-Residence Summer 2018
+Watch an interview with Chad Anderson, Kerouac Project Writer-in-Residence Winter 2019

-Jane starts by reading an excerpt from one of her short stories, which is followed by an interview (starts at approximately the 8-minute mark) in which she shares some of her impressions and experiences as writer-in-residence at the Kerouac House.
+Chad starts by reading an excerpt from his work, followed by an interview (starts at approximately the 11-minute mark) in which he shares some of his impressions and experiences as writer-in-residence at the Kerouac House.